tylermercer/personal-website/src/en/posts/faith/_certainty-and-uncertainty-as-elements-of-faith.md

 authority."
 Because what they saw in Jesus contradicted these false beliefs, the Pharisees rejected Him as the Messiah.

-We need to cultivate both the willingness to admit what we do not know and the courage to firmly believe in what God has revealed.
-It is a delicate interaction, of the kind that Ross Ellenhorn refers to as a _both-and proposition_,^[[_How We Change (And Ten Reasons Why We Don't)_](https://www.harpercollins.com/products/how-we-change-ross-ellenhorn)] as opposed to an either-or proposition.
-We need _both_ firm belief _and_ the ability to acknowledge uncertainty if we are to have true faith in the Lord and His promises.
+I learned that I needed to cultivate both the willingness to admit what I did not know and the courage to firmly believe in what God had promised.
+The interaction between these two seemingly-opposed ideas is a delicate one, of the kind that Ross Ellenhorn refers to as a _both-and proposition_,^[[_How We Change (And Ten Reasons Why We Don't)_](https://www.harpercollins.com/products/how-we-change-ross-ellenhorn)] as opposed to an either-or proposition.
+I needed _both_ firm belief _and_ the ability to acknowledge uncertainty if I was to have true faith in the Lord and His promises.

 ## Balancing Conviction and Epistemic Humility